lizard-demon/bhopblox/README.md

 1. Clone this repository
 2. Run `npm install` to install dependencies (includes automatic build via postinstall)
 3. Run `npm run dev` to start development server
-4. Visit the provided Reddit playtest URL (e.g., `https://www.reddit.com/r/bhopblox_dev?playtest=bhopblox`) to test the game
+4. Visit the provided Reddit playtest URL to test the game

-The development server automatically creates a test subreddit (`r/bhopblox_dev`) where you can interact with the 3D voxel world in real-time.
+The development server automatically creates a test subreddit where you can interact with the 3D voxel world in real-time.

 ### WASM Files & World Database